swiftlang/swift-testing/Sources/Testing/Testing.docc/AddingTags.md

 should contain a JSON object (a dictionary) whose keys are strings that represent tags and whose values represent tag colors.

-- Note: On Windows, create the `.swift-testing` directory in the `AppData\Local` directory inside your home directory instead of directly inside it.
+- Note: On Windows, create the `".swift-testing"` directory in the `AppData\Local` directory inside your home directory instead of directly inside it.